Kineret is a medicine that is used to treat:

 - signs and symptoms of rheumatoid arthritis (an immune system disease causing inflammation of the joints) in adults.
 It is used in combination with methotrexate (a medicine used to reduce inflammation) in patients who have not responded adequately to methotrexate alone;

 - cryopyrin-associated periodic syndromes (CAPS).
-CAPS are a group of diseases where patients have a defect in the gene that produces a protein called cryopyrin.
-This leads to inflammation in many parts of the body, with symptoms such as fever, rash, joint pain and tiredness.
+CAPS are an example of a group of recurring inflammatory conditions known as periodic fever syndromes.
+Patients with CAPS have an alteration in the gene that produces a protein called cryopyrin which makes it overactive and leads to inflammation in many parts of the body, with symptoms such as fever, rash, joint pain and tiredness.
 Severe disabilities such as deafness and loss of vision may also occur;

-- Still’s disease, a rare disease causing inflammation of joints as well as rash and fever.
+- Still’s disease, a disease causing inflammation of joints as well as rash and fever.

-For CAPS and Still’s disease, Kineret is used in patients from 8 months of age and weighing at least 10 kg.
+For CAPS, familial Mediterranean fever and Still’s disease, Kineret is used in patients from 8 months of age and weighing at least 10 kg.

 Kineret contains the active substance anakinra.

 Kineret : EPAR - Medicine overview (PDF/151.34 KB) (updated)